andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  the main simulation of 10,000 data sets (multiple/fitting3rep.r) because the code can take a while to run.
 The .RData files are generally large and so I haven't included them.

+The main figures in the manuscript can be found in the following directories:

+Figures 1 and 2 - code/single/
+Figures 3 and 4 - code/multiple/
+Figure 5 - code/MLEbin/
+Figure 6 - code/recommend/

+Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3.
+Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
+If you encounter problems then please contact me.

+The full list of directories and code is now given.

 code/
 *****